 This technique has been developed by the Migraine Surgery Unit of the Anti-Aging Group, in collaboration with the Migraine Surgery Center of Germany.
 The procedure is done once a month.

-In case you are interested, feel free to consult with your doctor to find out whether this treatment is beneficial or not.
+In case you are interested to treat migraines, feel free to consult with your doctor to find out whether this is beneficial or not.

 These are the steps you would take:

-- A medical consultation is conducted to learn the individual patient’s situation.
+- The doctor conducts a medical consultation to learn the individual patient’s situation.

-- A botox test is done to see if the patient is eligible to use it.
+- He does a botox test to see if the patient is eligible to use it.

 - A follow-up is done to see if the patient accepts or rejects the botox in the system.